Lissy93/dashy/docs/icons.md

 ---

-## Icons by URL
-You can also set an icon by passing in a valid URL pointing to the icons location.
-For example `icon: https://i.ibb.co/710B3Yc/space-invader-x256.png`, this can be in .png, .jpg or .svg format, and hosted anywhere (local or remote) - so long as it's accessible from where you are hosting Dashy.
-The icon will be automatically scaled to fit, however loading in a lot of large icons may have a negative impact on performance, especially if you visit Dashy from new devices often.

----

-## Local Icons
-You may also want to store your icons locally, bundled within Dashy so that there is no reliance on outside services.
-This can be done by putting the icons within Dashy's `./public/item-icons/` directory.
-If you are using Docker, then the easiest option is to map a volume from your host system, for example: `-v /local/image/directory:/app/public/item-icons/`.
-To reference an icon stored locally, just specify it's name and extension.
-For example, if my icon was stored in `/app/public/item-icons/maltrail.png`, then I would just set `icon: maltrail.png`.

-You can also use sub-folders within the `item-icons` directory to keep things organized.
-You would then specify an icon with it's folder name slash image name.
-For example: `networking/monit.png`

----

 ## Material Design Icons
 Dashy also supports 5000+ [material-design-icons](https://github.com/Templarian/MaterialDesign).
 To use these, first find the name/ slug for your icon [here](https://dev.materialdesignicons.com/icons), and then prefix is with `mdi-`.